mfernest/SEBC/overview/intro.md

     * Add your instructors as Collaborators
     * We'll review Git/GitHub tools later today
     * Create all submissions in Markdown or PNG screenshots
-* Each lab/challenge is scored Complete, Incomplete, or Did Not Submit
+* Each lab/challenge is scored `Complete`, `Incomplete`, or `Did Not Submit`
-* Each candidate is scored Pass, Provisional Pass, or No Pass
+* Each candidate is scored `Pass`, `Provisional Pass`, or `No Pass`
-* We evaluate lab and challenges with competence & professionalism in mind
+* We evaluate lab and challenges for competence & professionalism
-    * How would you present your results to a customer?
+    * Present your lab/challenge results as you would to a customer
-    * Documenting your progress well counts!
+    * Document your progress, not just your results.